Income poverty & grantsIncome poverty & grants

 Notes SOCPEN figures are taken from the end of March each year (the financial year-end).

-However, by 2010 more than 500,000 FCGs were in payment and the foster care system was struggling to keep pace with the numbers due to the required initial investigations and reports by social workers, court-ordered placements, and additional two-yearly social worker reviews and court-ordered extensions.
-SASSA is not allowed to pay the FCG without a valid court order or extension order, and more than 110,000 FCGs lapsed between April 2009 and March 2011 because of backlogs in the extensions of court orders.2
+By 2010, more than 500,000 FCGs were in payment and the foster care system was struggling to keep pace with the numbers due to the strict checks and balances required by law.
+These included initial investigations and reports by social workers, newspaper adverts, court-ordered placements, and additional two-yearly social worker reviews and court-ordered extensions of placements.
+The South African Social Security Agency is not allowed to pay the FCG without a valid court order or extension order, and it stopped paying more than 110,000 FCGs lapsed between April 2009 and March 2011 because of backlogs in the extensions of court orders.2

-In 2011 a court-ordered settlement stipulated that the foster care court orders that had expired – or that were going to expire in the following two years – must be deemed to have been extended until 8 June 2013.
+In 2011, a High Court-ordered settlement stipulated that the foster care court orders that had expired – or that were going to expire in the following two years – must be deemed to have been extended until 8 June 2013.
 This effectively placed a moratorium on the lapsing of these FCGs.
-As a temporary solution, social workers could extend orders administratively until December 2014, by which date a comprehensive legal solution should have been found to prevent qualifying families from losing their grants in future.3 Yet no policy solution had been developed by the 2014 cut-off date.
-Instead, the Department of Social Development sought (and received) an urgent court order extending the date to the end of 2017, which was then extended until the end of November 2019.
-At this time, a legal solution was still not found and thousands of children in foster care stood to lose their grants.
-A further application for an extension was made, and the Department was given one more year to define the legal solution, draft the relevant legislative changes and submit them to parliament for consideration.
+As a temporary solution, social workers could extend orders administratively (without having to go to court) until December 2014, by which date a comprehensive legal solution should have been found to prevent qualifying families from losing their grants in future.3 No legal policy solution had been developed by the 2014 cut-off date.
+The Department of Social Development sought (and received) an urgent High Court order extending the date to the end of 2017, which was then extended until the end of November 2019, then to November 2020, then November 2022, and finally to November 2023.

 It is not possible to calculate a take-up rate for the FCG as there is no accurate record of how many children are eligible for placement in foster care – and indeed, no clear guidelines about how it should be targeted in the context of high orphaning rates.
 If all double orphans were to be placed in foster care, this would require around 470,000 foster care placements, excluding those who need to be placed in foster care because they are awaiting adoption or have been removed from their families for reasons of abuse or neglect.
 This would once again send the number of children in foster care well above half a million – which the system has not previously been able to support.